MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 ### Examples of different scenarios

-Let's assume we're building a workload that needs to access 3 Fabric APIs:
+Let's take a look at a workload that needs to access 3 Fabric APIs:

 * List Workspaces: `GET https://api.fabric.microsoft.com/v1/workspaces`